Find out which countries are welcoming US tourists back - KRDO

 Colombia

 All arriving passengers to Colombia should either have a negative result from a Covid-19 PCR test taken no more than 96 hours before departing; take a test upon arrival and quarantine waiting for a negative result; or quarantine for 14 days.
-Find out additional details here.
+Find out additional details on Colombia’s travel website.

 Costa Rica

 Costa Rica is allowing residents from all US states access.
 Visitors must complete a “health pass” form but are no longer required to take a Covid-19 PCR test.
 You must have proof of travel medical insurance, which you can get in Costa Rica.
-Get more details here.
+Get more details here from the US Embassy.

 Côte d’Ivoire (Ivory Coast)

-Note: UPDATE: This British territory in the Caribbean is accepting US visitors.
-You must be preapproved; click here to start the process and read up on extensive Covid-19 testing requirements, including the specific type of test you must get, as well as mandatory quarantine and insurance.
-The US Embassy warns test results might take longer than 72 hours to receive.
-UPDATE: US travelers 12 and older to Antigua and Barbuda arriving by air must present a negative Covid-19-RT-PCR (real time polymerase chain reaction) test result, using a nasopharyngeal or oropharyngeal swab.
-It must be taken within seven days of the flight, according to the country’s tourism website.